 Substantial additional funds for the establishment of the Company's current and planned mining operations will be required.
 No assurances can be given that the Company will be able to raise the additional funding that may be required for such activities, should such funding not be fully generated from operations.
 Mineral prices, environmental rehabilitation or restitution, revenues, taxes, transportation costs, capital expenditures, operating expenses and geological results are all factors which will impact the amount of additional capital that may be required.
 To meet such funding requirements, the Company may be required to undertake additional equity financing, which would be dilutive to shareholders.
 Debt financing, if available, may also involve restrictions on financing and operating activities.
 There is no assurance that additional financing will be available on terms acceptable to the Company or at all.
-If the Company is unable to obtain additional financing as needed, it may be required to reduce the scope of its operations or anticipated expansion and pursue only those development plans that can be funded through cash flows generated from its existing operations.
+If the Company is unable to obtain additional financing and pursue only those development plans that can be funded through cash flows generated from its existing operations.